Managing the Development of Your Enrollment Marketing Assets

 Having this plan in place will prevent you from becoming a reactive machine and will allow you the luxury of being able to plan in advance, which we all know increases your chances of success.

-If you are having to re-recruit 30% of the school every year because your school is a revolving door, this will inevitably lead to burnout and you slowly (or rapidly) drowning.
+If you are having to re-recruit 30% of the school every year because your school is a revolving door, this will inevitably lead to a steady enrollment decline.

-If your school is facing this challenge, you need to have a serious conversation with your leadership.
+If your school is facing student retention challenges, you need to have a serious conversation with your leadership.
 And don’t let them put the responsibility of retention on you!

 Families leave schools due to dissatisfaction with the culture and/or academic environment, not your recruiting tactics.